Computer architecture: Computer organization

 Computer organization helps optimize performance-based products.
 For example, software engineers need to know the processing power of processors.
 They may need to optimize software in order to gain the most performance for the lowest price.
 This can require quite a detailed analysis of the computer's organization.
 For example, in an SD card, the designers might need to arrange the card so that the most data can be processed in the fastest possible way.

 Computer organization also helps plan the selection of a processor for a particular project.
 Multimedia projects may need very rapid data access, while virtual machines may need fast interrupts.
 Sometimes certain tasks need additional components as well.
 For example, a computer capable of running a virtual machine needs virtual memory hardware so that the memory of different virtual computers can be kept separated.
 Computer organization and features also affect power consumption and processor cost.

 Implementation

-Once an instruction set and micro-architecture have been designed, a practical machine must be developed.
+Once an instruction set and microarchitecture have been designed, a practical machine must be developed.
 This design process is called the implementation.
 Implementation is usually not considered architectural design, but rather hardware design engineering.
 Implementation can be further broken down into several steps: